 Let’s take TIER, an e-scooter sharing service provider, who adopted SDGs as a guiding framework for action, to deliver their vision “Change mobility for good”, aiming to drive the transition towards low-carbon transport and delivering on five SDGs.

 For TIER, environmental sustainability is a hygiene factor, leading the business to become the first micro-mobility operator to go climate neutral.
 Social sustainability is the one that the business works hard to achieve through working with city authorities to facilitate accessible mobility and providing job opportunities for local people.
 Financial sustainability is fundamental for TIER to grow the business, continue to support social causes and provide reassurance to other micro-mobility providers that to run a purpose led sustainable business can be profitable.
 TIER has reached its profitability target before their second birthday.

-This is just one of example of a new businesses that has taken the climate change problem close to their hearts and decided to be governed by the triple bottom line – Planet, People, Profit.
+This is just one of examples of new businesses that have taken the climate change problem close to their hearts and decided to be governed by the triple bottom line – Planet, People, Profit.

 Another one is an opportunity to secure “green” capital, debt or equity, as many investors started introducing ESG (Environmental, Social, Governance) criteria in their decision-making process.